 Luckily, I have some pretty awesome baker friends and they helped me figure out how to make these Saint Patrick’s Day Cookies really happen.
 After an interesting discussion on facebook about what type of cookie dough I should use, I ended up going with shortbread even though it’s not really my favorite type of dough.

 P.S.
-The key to success with this recipe is to keep the dough completely chilled and to roll out the shapes very quickly.
+The key to success with this recipe is to keep the dough completely chilled and to roll out the Celtic knots very quickly.
 I worked in batches with the kids and the shapes came out better than expected.

 - 2 cups of unsalted butter, room temperature